trothr/best/SSH.md

 computing systems.
 Most often, SSH is used for connecting from a laptop or workstation to a server.
 It was invented in the mid 1990s as a secure alternative to the Unix "R commands" for remote access.
 It also replaces TELNET so it is well suited to session work.
+Those familiar with TELNET will quickly adapt to using SSH.
+But SSH, as a service, can also drive single commands; it is not limited to "sign-on sessions".

 SSH is the most secure way to connect between systems either for interactiev access ("shell" access) or to drive specific commands.